GitbookIO/go-gitbook/docs/CustomField.md

 ### NewCustomField

-`func NewCustomField(id string, name string, title string, description string, type_ CustomFieldType, createdAt string, updatedAt string, urls CustomFieldUrls, ) *CustomField`
+`func NewCustomField(id string, name string, title string, description string, type_ CustomFieldType, placeholder string, createdAt string, updatedAt string, urls CustomFieldUrls, ) *CustomField`

 NewCustomField instantiates a new CustomField object This constructor will assign default values to properties that have it defined,